Friedensau Adventist University

 Friedensau Adventist University (in German "Theologische Hochschule Friedensau") is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 Located in the village of Friedensau, approximately 120 km from Berlin, the university was established in 1899, and is the oldest Seventh-day Adventist owned university in Europe.
 Its courses of study and degrees are accredited by the German government.
 Classes are offered in both German and English and the campus is bilingual.

 As of 2017, the university had 200 students from 30 countries taking accredited German language courses, including students studying abroad for a year and transferring their studies taken at Friedensau back to their home institutions.

-The university is also home to a guesthouse, conference facilities, and an outdoor adventure campground, all of which attract of visitors each year.
+The university is also home to a guesthouse, conference facilities, and an outdoor adventure campground, all of which attract visitors each year.
 The village of Friedensau is home to the Seniorenheim retirement village.

+The southern half of the village with the school buildings is listed as heritage site of historic, cultural, artistic and urbanistic significance.